StingraySoftware/HENDRICS/README.md

 # MaLTPyNT - Matteo's Libraries and Tools in Python for NuSTAR Timing.
 ** BEWARE!
 STILL UNDER TESTING.
 USE WITH CARE IN PRODUCTION!**

-This software is mostly focused on doing correctly and fairly easily a **quick-look timing analysis** of NuSTAR data, treating properly orbital gaps and exploiting the presence of two independent detectors by using the **cospectrum** as a proxy for the power density spectrum (for an explanation of why this is important, look at Bachetti et al., _ApJ_, in press - [arXiv:1409.3248](http://arxiv.org/abs/1409.3248)).
+This software is mostly focused on doing correctly and fairly easily a **quick-look timing analysis** of NuSTAR data, treating properly orbital gaps and exploiting the presence of two independent detectors by using the **cospectrum** as a proxy for the power density spectrum (for an explanation of why this is important, look at Bachetti et al., _ApJ_, 800, 109 -[arXiv:1409.3248](http://arxiv.org/abs/1409.3248)).
 The output of the analysis is a cospectrum, or a power density spectrum, that can be fitted with [Xspec](http://heasarc.gsfc.nasa.gov/xanadu/xspec/) or [Isis](http://space.mit.edu/home/mnowak/isis_vs_xspec/mod.html).
 Also, one can calculate in the same easy way **time lags** (still under testing, help is welcome).
 Despite its main focus on NuSTAR, the software can be used to make standard spectral analysis on X-ray data from, in principle, any other satellite (for sure XMM-Newton and RXTE).

 ## MaLTPyNT vs FTOOLS (and together with FTOOLS)